Strycora/phase_two_project/README.md

 The Dragon Organizer is the premier tool for adventurers who seek to document the dragons they are looking for or have found in the wild.
 The Dragon Organizer allows a user to document a new dragon, edit a dragon that they have listed, or delete a dragon.
+Each user will sign up and have many dragons, and each dragon will belong to a user.
+To contribute, clone this repo and make edits as you wish.
 Run bundle install and go to the Shotgun server to start the program!

 License
 https://github.com/Strycora/phase_two_project/blob/main/LICENSE